 - Semantic markup: Follow proper coding guidelines.
 Use default elements appropriately.

 - There are several web programming languages.
-Each has their own standards.
+Each has its standards.

-- No duplication: Don’t duplicate your own content and definitely don’t plagiarize other websites.
+- No duplication: Don't duplicate your content or plagiarize other websites.

-- The greatest form of flattery may be imitation, but definitely not replication.
+- The superb form of flattery may be imitation, but not replication.

-These are some of the most important elements of good clean code.
-There are several programs that can check your code for errors.
-One of the ones we recommend is W3C’s checker.
+These are some of the essential elements of a good Search Engine Optimization Code, i.e. clean code.
+Several programs can check your code for errors.
+One of the ones we recommend is W3C's checker.
 Click the links below to run some free website checks.